 Scholarships, awards, exchange programmes and internships

 - Okamatsu / Kimura-Steven Scholarship.
-This annual scholarship, made possible by a generous donation to the Japanese Programme from Mr Y. Okamatsu of Kyoto, is open to competition by students of Japanese at 300 level.
-The scholarship (current value: ca. $1500) is intended to assist the successful applicant to travel to Japan in order to advance his/her study of and acquaintance with the culture and people of Japan.
+This annual scholarship, made possible by generous donations to the Japanese Programme from Mr Y. Okamatsu of Kyoto and Assoc Prof Chigusa Kimura-Steven, is open to competition by students of Japanese at 300 level.
+The scholarship (current value: ca. $2000) is intended to assist the successful applicant to travel to Japan in order to advance their study of and acquaintance with the culture and people of Japan.

 - Barbara Mito Reed Award.
 This award is to help an outstanding graduate student of Japanese at Canterbury further their studies towards a higher degree in a field of Japanese studies.
 It is normally available for B.A.
 (Hons), Masters or Doctoral study.